OpenEvalProject/evals/manuscripts/elife-06074/v2/manuscript.md

 ## Abstract

-10.7554/eLife.06074.001 Bruton's tyrosine kinase (Btk), a Tec-family tyrosine kinase, is essential for B-cell function.
+Bruton's tyrosine kinase (Btk), a Tec-family tyrosine kinase, is essential for B-cell function.
 We present crystallographic and biochemical analyses of Btk, which together reveal molecular details of its autoinhibition and activation.
 Autoinhibited Btk adopts a compact conformation like that of inactive c-Src and c-Abl.
 A lipid-binding PH-TH module, unique to Tec kinases, acts in conjunction with the SH2 and SH3 domains to stabilize the inactive conformation.
-In addition to the expected activation of Btk by membranes containing phosphatidylinositol triphosphate (PIP 3 ), we found that inositol hexakisphosphate (IP 6 ), a soluble signaling molecule found in both animal and plant cells, also activates Btk.
-This activation is a consequence of a transient PH-TH dimerization induced by IP 6 , which promotes transphosphorylation of the kinase domains.
-Sequence comparisons with other Tec-family kinases suggest that activation by IP 6 is unique to Btk.
-DOI: http://dx.doi.org/10.7554/eLife.06074.001
+In addition to the expected activation of Btk by membranes containing phosphatidylinositol triphosphate (PIP3), we found that inositol hexakisphosphate (IP6), a soluble signaling molecule found in both animal and plant cells, also activates Btk.
+This activation is a consequence of a transient PH-TH dimerization induced by IP6, which promotes transphosphorylation of the kinase domains.
+Sequence comparisons with other Tec-family kinases suggest that activation by IP6 is unique to Btk.

 ## Introduction